2PM: Stage and image

+2PM was known for their "masculine" image compared to other K-pop boy groups of their time.

 2PM have been credited with originating the term jimseung-dol, a portmanteau of the words jimseung ("beast" or "wild animal") and idol.
 They opted against the trending youthful kkonminam ("flower boy") image, debuting with a more mature "wild" and "beast-like" image that matched their heights and muscular physiques.
 Although not the first K-pop group to utilize acrobatics in their performances, they were the first group to regularly incorporate acrobatics-inspired moves into their live performances and choreography, with representative examples being "10 Out of 10", "Heartbeat", and "I'll Be Back".
 NME noted, "The group stood out, thanks to their dynamic, acrobatic choreography and hyper masculine image, which cemented them as K-pop's OG 'beast idols'."
 The jimseung-dol moniker was further solidified due to Taecyeon's frequent practice of tearing his shirt off at the end of performances of "Heartbeat", a practice generally unheard of among idol groups at the time.
 The popularity of this practice encouraged the group as a whole to lean into their sex appeal through suggestive choreography in performances of songs such as "I'm Your Man" and "Back 2U".

 By 2013, the group stopped incorporating acrobatics into their choreography due to injury risks as members entered their mid-twenties.
-Their album Grown has been described as the turning point in their image, from the unrestrained "wild, beast-like" reputation they debuted with into a more sophisticated and "discreetly sexy" image; the choreographies for the album's promoted singles "A.D.T.O.Y." and "Come Back When You Hear This Song" were described to be more minimalistic and "restrained" yet just as "charm[ing]".
+Their album Grown has been described as the turning point in their image, from the unrestrained "wild, beast-like" reputation they debuted with into a more sophisticated and "discreetly sexy" image; the choreographies for the album's promoted singles "A.D.T.O.Y." and "Comeback When You Hear This Song" were described to be more minimalistic and "restrained" yet just as "charm[ing]".